yegor256/blog/_posts/2015/jul/2015-07-06-public-static-literals.md

 Looks convenient, right?
 This is what the designers of Apache Commons think (one of the most popular but simply _terrible_ libraries in the Java world).
 I encourage you to think differently.
-I can't tell you to stop using Apache Commons, because we just don't have a better alternative (yet!).
+If you are currently using Apache Commons then you should definitely consider switching to [Cactoos](http://www.cactoos.org/).
 But in your own code, don't use public static properties&mdash;ever.
 Even if this code may look convenient to you, it's a very bad design.